Benlee1000/Serenity/ProjectDocument.md

 **Describe how your work intersects with game feel, graphic design, and world-building.
 Include your visual style guide if one exists.**

+The game is of the fantasy genre, so we wanted art that matched that.
+Also we wanted sprites and assets that matched the ominous, dark tone of the game.

 _Animating Sprites and hitboxes_ - For the player character and enemies, we got assets through the Unity Store.
-For the enemies, I created animations using the sprite for their movement, when they take damage, when they are idle, and their death.
+For the enemies, I created animations using the sprite for their movement, when they take damage, spawn, when they are idle, and their death.
 I also added hitboxes so that we could register when the enemies collied with the player.
 For the player, the animations were already created, but I had to add box colliders to the idle, running, take damage, and death animation.
 The attack animation was only horizontal, so I created a particle effect that would go in the direction that they player attacked in, because the player can attack in any direction.
-The player and enemies were all made into prefabs which would make it easy to create multiple levels with the same enemies. (add permalinks and links to youtube tutorials)
+The player and enemies were all made into prefabs which would make it easy to create multiple levels with the same enemies.
+I also adjusted the size of the enemies to match their power.
+An increase in size is generally correlated with more strength, but slower while less size usually means less power, but more speed.
+The sizes of the enemy help to communicate what "type" they are (the small goblins are weak but move fast, while the Knight are easy to avoid but if they hit you they do a lot of damage). (add permalinks and links to youtube tutorials)

 _Animator and adding animations to scripts_ - For the player character and the enemy sprites, I used the animator within Unity to create transitions between the animations.
 Sprites would initially be in an idle animation state and would transition to different animations based on what happens in the game.
 To trigger these animations, I created Animator objects within the controller and movement scripts of the player and enemies.
 These animator objects would be linked to the appropriate prefab in each script.
 Within the animator, I also had to adjust the transition times between animations to make sure that the transitions were smooth and not jittery.

 _Enemy healthbars_ - For the enemies, I created healthbars using the slider UI in Unity.
+Within the enemy controller script if the enemy got attacked by the player, I adjusted the healthbar value to match the HP of the enemy.
+Healthbars give the player an idea of how close an enemy is to dying and also gives them a feel for how poweful their character is.
+In the beginning, each attack only takes off a small fraction of an enemy's healthbar.
+But, if you upgrade your attack, you can see how much more damage you deal with a single attack.

 _Asset Credits_ -